hyprstack/eevy/README.md

 # Description #
 eevy is a micro weight go based message broker.

-Sources listen on http ports, AWS SQS queus etc for incoming events.
+Sources listen on http ports, AWS SQS queues etc for incoming events.
 Event listeners keep an eye out for events with specific names and invoke handlers when certain events are detected.

 Handlers can invoke an AWS Lambda function, place the event data on an AWS SQS queue, call an http end point with OAuth2 authentication etc.
 # Getting started #